-The abstract should summarize the proposal objectives, rationale, and approach.
+The abstract should be structured by the following domains: Background-Significance-Hypotheses; Innovation; Design-Methods, including participant characteristics and number; study design (eg, observational; if randomized, describe study arms and duration); statistical plan of analysis; Implications.
 The abstract is not to exceed 2,500 characters including spaces, or approximately 400 words.
 The abstract should not contain confidential information as it may become publicly available.